Skip subnavigation and go to article content

 Berkeley, CA 94720-7360

 Mail Services delivers/pick-ups BPH mail to/from the 5th floor mailroom – Room 5302 (across from the kitchen) – on Tuesdays and Thursdays.
 Berkeley Way West’s mail code is 7360.
-University Hall’s mail code has changed to 7358.
 Make sure to update your campus directory listing, as well as your electronic signature block, letterhead, etc.

-To request a nameplate for a cubicle or office in BWW, please use the following link: Employee Nameplate Request.
+To request a nameplate for a cubicle or office in BWW, please use the Employee Nameplate Request form.

 In addition to incoming/outgoing mail, the 5th floor mailroom – Room 5302 (across from the kitchen) – includes: